valerianpereira/planetMania/README.md

 # Development Phases
 Phase 1 - Approved and published to Marketplace.

-Phase 2 of this skill will have more of Quiz around the solar system.
+Phase 2 - Skill will have more of Quiz around the solar system.

 Phase 3 - Add the newly identified planets